Khalid-Analyst/Hotels-revenue/README.md

-## Requirements
-Build a visual data story or dashboard using Power BI to present to your stakeholders.

 ## Questions That We Need to Answer
 1. Is our hotel revenue growing?
 2. Should we increase our parking lot size?